 Magnesium is critical to having normal bowel movements and vitamin C is a natural way of increasing gastric motility.

 Triphala also is thought to stimulate motility and is safe because it is derived from 3 fruits.
 A bonus is that it has anti-bacterial properties too.

 Fennel seeds could be another great herb to try because it helps to reduce gas and bloating.

 While food and medications are a big part of how you may feel if you have SIBO, other factors are really important.
 The following tips help the intestinal muscles move in a more productive way.

 - Minimize stress

 - Stimulate the vagus nerve by laughing, singing, humming

 - Try using a sauna for stress relief

 - When in doubt, trust your gut instincts about a particular food

 Foods can’t digest or move through the digestive tract well if you are stressed.
-This means that focusing on the mind-body connections and giving yourself some extra time to relax are key to success when recovering from SIBO.
+This means that focusing on mind-body connections and giving yourself some extra time to relax is key to success when recovering from SIBO.